Ixcatl/fables_novasophonia/docs/catalog/paths.rst

         | You suffer -1 maximum Vitality and a -1 die penalty to all Ambitions checks.

         | **Lumbering Form**
-        | You suffer -2 Speed.
-May be stacked twice.
+        | You suffer -2 Speed. *May be stacked twice.*

         | **Feeble Visage**
-        | Your body has a rather pathetic appearance.
+        | Your body twists into a rather pathetic appearance.
 You lose -2 Charm and -2 Fright instead of the usual mutation offset.

         | **Fused Arms**
-        | One half of your arms rounded up are rendered lame, fused to your body, or outright missing, and can no longer hold objects or perform tasks.
-May be stacked twice to remove all arms.
+        | One half of your arms rounded up are rendered lame, fused to your body, or outright missing, and can no longer hold objects or perform tasks as normal.
+        | *May be stacked twice to remove all arms.
+Does not affect any limbs gained through temporary effects.*

         | **Otherworldly Echoes**
-        | Your mind parses the world differently, and struggles to comprehend it.
+        | Your mind parses the world differently and struggles to comprehend it.
 When starting a new scene, make an Insight check requiring two successes; failure inflicts 1 Insight damage.
-If gained through a temporary mutation, it immediately deals 1 Insight damage and is removed.
+        | *Can be stacked more than once through temporary mutations.
+If gained through Metamorphosis, it applies even while not transformed.
+If gained through a temporary mutation, it immediately deals 1 Insight damage alongside its normal effects.*

         | **Insatiable**
-        | You have +10 Hunger.
+        | You have +10 Hunger, and *consumption* is now a key word for your Ambitions, if you have them.
+        | *Can be stacked more than once through temporary mutations.
 If gained through Metamorphosis, it applies even while not transformed.
-If gained through a temporary mutation, it immediately reduces Belly by 10 and is removed.
+If gained through a temporary mutation, it immediately reduces Belly by 10 alongside its normal effects.*

         | **Nullifying Tumor**
-        | One positive mutation from Metamorphosis or The Burgeoning is negated.
-May be stacked twice.
-Incompatible without any positive mutations.
-If gained through a temporary mutation, your *newest* positive mutation is negated instead.
+        | One positive mutation from Metamorphosis or The Burgeoning (or your newest positive mutation) is negated.
+        | *Can be stacked as long as you have positive mutations.*

   .. tab-item:: Rank 1

     | **Ersatz Recovery**
-    | As a focus action, you may accept a negative mutation in return for 1 temporary Vitality when the action resolves.
-This mutation cannot be removed except by resolving a focus action costing 1 Vitality.
+    | Using 1 Stamina, you may accept a negative mutation in return for 1 Vitality.
+Mutations gained this way cannot normally be removed except by spending 1 Stamina and 1 Vitality to do so.
+You can use this ability twice per turn; once to add a mutation, and once to remove a mutation.
     | You instinctively know a number of negative mutations equal to twice your Abomination rank.

     | **Ambitions**